-This is the first trekking day for the Annapurna Three High Pass trip where you will be heading towards forest camp.
+Today is the first trekking day for the Annapurna Three High Pass trip, where you will be heading towards forest camp.
 Along the way, you will pass through a lush green forest filled with rhododendron maple, hemlock, and an oak tree.
-Along the tree line, make sure to occasionally peep into the views of Lamjung Himal, Annapurna Massif, Manaslu, and Machhapuchre closing upon you.
-The Madi river flows swiftly beside you and you hike up to your overnight stay which is surrounded by lush nature.
+Along the tree line, make sure to occasionally peep into the views of Lamjung Himal, Annapurna Massif, Manaslu, and Machhapuchre, closing upon you.
+The Madi river flows swiftly beside you, and you hike up to your overnight stay, which is surrounded by lush nature.

 Overnight stay in Forest Camp.

 Your trek will begin after having some breakfast towards Dharamsala.
 The walk is refreshing, with birds chirping and wildflowers along the route.
 As you gain some elevation, the views of mountains become much clearer.
 The trek for today isn't so exhaustive, so you can walk at a slow pace while enjoying the amazing views.

 Overnight stay in Dharamsala.

 Today is the first acclimatization stop of our trek.
 It has been set aside in the walk to explore Dharamsala, acclimatize your body, and also get some rest.
 As the altitude increases throughout the trek, the oxygen level and air pressure decrease, so your body needs to adapt to this change.
 Hence, on this day, you will hike up and around Dharamsala to explore its beauty.
 For more clear Himalayan views, you can walk to a vantage point.